open-retrogaming-archive/db-romhacks/README.md

 Most romhacks:
 - Come from the first four console generations.
-- And are created from very small patch files.
+- Are created from very small patch files.

 It is to acknoledge that to handle romhacks from fifth console generation onwards some extensions will be needed.